 Mudra for fourth chakra: Padma Mudra (Lotus Mudra): take an easy cross-legged position and sit up tall.
 Bring your hands to the height of your heart, Now touch the fingertips and bases of both hands together, and leave space in between the palms; your fingers look like an open lotus flower.
 Meditate on the space inside of you, visualize yourself as completely empty and open, as if the wind could just blow through you.
 Not holding on to anything, not having to hold any shape or form.

 Air and Space are qualities of the heart chakra.
 They are the way to discover the infinite within, but we must move beyond our illusions of boundaries and limitations in every sense of the word – physical, mental, emotional and spiritual.
 Working on the physical heart space through asana is a beautiful step to help open the heart on all these levels.
 When we work on the body, tightness and stagnation present in the body will come to the surface automatically.
 If we can find the patience and the wisdom to just sit with it, watch it without judgment and understand the deeper lessons, meanings and connections of all that arises and then consciously let it go, it is a priceless gift of freedom.

 Lokah samastah sukhino bhavantu! (may all beings be happy and free).

-Practise Marlene's class, designed to strengthen and harmonise the heart centre.
+This very peaceful set is designed to strengthen and harmonise the heart center (Anahata chakra).
 Allow yourself to create space in the heart so it can be open and strong.
 Experience the essence of the heart qualities and enjoy!